 Looking for an Internship?
 Try the Internship Database

-For unpaid interships, we offer pass/fail credit hours through HTS 4990.
-This class can be used for HTS electives or free electives.
+For unpaid interships, we offer pass/fail credit hours through HTS 2695 (freshmen/sophomores) and HTS 4695 (juniors/seniors).
+These classes can be used for HTS electives or free electives.
 Internships must be approved for credit by the internship coordinator.

-Students completing paid internships may be eligible to earn audit credit through C2D2.
-Audit credits do not count towards graduation requirements, but they do serve as "place holder" hours during the semester in which the student is completing the internship.
+For paid interships, we offer audit credit hours through HTS 2694 (freshmen/sophomores) and HTS 4694 (juniors/seniors).
+Audit credits do not count towards graduation requirements, but they do serve as "place holder" hours during the semester in which the student is completing the internship and are included on the transcript.

 Hear from HSOC Interns